 FAQ:

 How long is the tour and how much walking is involved?
-The tour is approximately six hours with plenty of stops along the way — including a lunch break.
+The tour is approximately 5 hours with plenty of stops along the way — including a lunch break.
 Most of the route is on foot, with a short ride to Vyšehrad.
 Comfortable shoes are essential, but no special fitness is required.

 Is this tour suitable for children?
 Yes — the legends, the Astronomical Clock, Charles Bridge and the views from Vyšehrad are universally engaging.
 Your guide will adapt the pace and the stories to your group.